HTML Gallery¶

 i18nUp

-And for the image properties they are:
+And the image properties are:

 i18nexifimagemake (“Make”)